 Here are some tips to keep in mind if you own or are thinking of buying an older home:

-Old home?
-Clear your calendar!
 If you own an older home, don’t make plans for the weekend.
 The character these buildings display is a result of the tremendous attention to detail paid by the original craftsmen.
 One thing about details though, they take a lot of time to maintain.
 Hand-crafted wood siding will need repair to the occasional rotted board.
-Re-painting one side a year should be your regular summer project.
+Re-painting the exterior, one side a year, should be your regular summer project.
 Remember, the term “maintenance free” was not even in the dictionary when older homes were built.